Whitelist

-A whitelist, allowlist, or passlist is a mechanism which explicitly allows some identified entities to access a particular privilege, service, mobility, or recognition i.e. it is a list of things allowed when everything is denied by default.
-It is the opposite of a blacklist, which is a list of things denied when everything is allowed by default.
+A whitelist or allowlist is a list or register of entities that are being provided a particular privilege, service, mobility, access or recognition.
+Entities on the list will be accepted, approved and/or recognized.
+Whitelisting is the reverse of blacklisting, the practice of identifying entities that are denied, unrecognized, or ostracized.

 Email whitelists

 Spam filters often include the ability to "whitelist" certain sender IP addresses, email addresses or domain names to protect their email from being rejected or sent to a junk mail folder.
 These can be manually maintained by the user or system administrator - but can also refer to externally maintained whitelist services.

 Non-commercial whitelists

-Non-commercial whitelists are operated by various non-profit organisations, ISPs, and others interested in blocking spam.
+Non-commercial whitelists are operated by various non-profit organizations, ISPs, and others interested in blocking spam.
 Rather than paying fees, the sender must pass a series of tests; for example, their email server must not be an open relay and have a static IP address.
 The operator of the whitelist may remove a server from the list if complaints are received.